-Additionally, by requiring the CCEE to give priority to contractors with charter school experience, this bill could remove the CCEE's discretion in selecting the most qualified individual or organization and limit the pool of contractors to choose from.
-To the extent that a contractor is selected based in large part on its previous charter school experience, this could work against the best interests of a charter school if it is unable to provide the most effective support or technical assistance.
-For these reasons, staff recommends an amendment to make the bill's provisions permissive and provide that the CCEE "may" give priority to a contractor with a record of success in working with charter schools.
-This would allow the CCEE the flexibility to contract with the best available individual or organization rather than statutorily requiring charter school experience to take precedent over potentially more important considerations.
+Additionally, by requiring the CCEE to give priority to contractors with charter school experience, this bill could remove the CCEEs discretion in selecting the most qualified individual or organization and limit the pool of contractors to choose from.
+To the extent that a contractor is selected based primarily on its previous charter school experience, this could work against the best interests of a charter school if it is unable to provide the most effective support or technical assistance.
+To help alleviate these concerns, the author proposes to amend the bill and replace its current content with a provision requiring the fiscal agent for the CCEE, in selecting a potential contractor for a charter school, to consider whether that individual or organization has a record of success in working with charter schools in improving pupil outcomes.
+Staff concurs with this amendment as it would allow the CCEE the flexibility to contract with the best available individual or organization rather than statutorily requiring charter school experience to take precedent over potentially more important considerations.